jest-community/vscode-jest/README.md

 ## How to get it?

+Simply open [Jest - Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) and click "Install".
-Open up VS Code, go search for the extension "Jest".
+Alternatively open Visual Studio Code, go to the extension view and search for "Jest".
-As an alternative, install with 1-click through [Visual Studio Marketplace - Orta.vscode-jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest).

-The detailed releases and migration help: see [releases](https://github.com/jest-community/vscode-jest/releases).
+For detailed releases and migration help, please see [releases](https://github.com/jest-community/vscode-jest/releases).

 ## How to get it set up?

-This project deploys a thin layer to simulate how users run their jest tests.
-It has the expectation that, upon launch, users already have their jest environment properly setup, i.e. they can execute the basic jest tests in vscode shell.
+This extension runs on top of your Jest installation.
+Upon starting, it has the expectation that the Jest environment is properly set up, i.e. jest can be executed in VS Code's terminal.

 Out of the box, this extension should work for most simple/standard jest and react projects.
-However, if you have a more sophisticated project or custom jest command, it most likely won't be sufficient but you can easily customize it with various settings, such as `jest.pathToJest` where you can specify how you usually run your jest tests.
-These settings are all prefixed with `jest`.
+However, if you have a more sophisticated project or custom jest command, the default configuration most likely won't be sufficient but you can easily customize it with various settings<sup>*</sup>, such as `jest.pathToJest` where you can specify how you usually run your jest tests.

 If you encountered any difficulty or have suggestions, please do not hesitate to [ask](https://github.com/jest-community/vscode-jest/issues), we have an active community that you might find helpful.

+_*: all settings in this extension are prefixed with `jest`_

-## How to start the Jest?
+## How to start Jest?

 The extension will start Jest for you when: